 This liquid compound is brushed liberally over the bottom seals of the tent (not completely under the fly) while the tent is up.
 The tent must dry for several hours before packing away.
 Failure to do this on our tent is what caused our leakage.

 If staying for several days, invest in an easily erected picnic canopy, a tent-like structure without a floor or walls, over the picnic table provided at each campsite.
 In case of rain, such a shelter will provide a dry haven with plenty of room.
 Yes, one can expend the time and effort to fabricate their own by tying the ends of a plastic sheet or tarp to branches or poles.
-While this costs less, it violates the spirit of low maintenance camping.
+While this costs less, it violates the spirit of low maintenance camping that kids love.
 Most outdoors or sporting good departments have canopies.

 6. Picking the Ideal Site